Primary Navigation Mobile

 Overview

 Mercedes-Benz’s line-up of EQ-badged all-electric cars is evolving quickly, with the model line-up growing to rival that of its petrol and diesel models.
-The EQA is the smallest model in the range – and with a series of updates for 2024, the firm hopes it will stay on the pace of newer rivals.
+The EQA is the smallest model in the range – and with a series of updates in 2024, it is just about managing to stay on the pace of newer rivals.

 Design-wise, it’s what you’ve come to expect from a small Mercedes-Benz SUV – smooth, creaseless configuration outside and an MBUX-equipped dashboard and screen-heavy infotainment set-up on the inside.
 Not much has changed for 2024, with new graphics for the panel between the front lights, updated MBUX infotainment and some improvements to the overall efficiency.